Tap Into the Sacred in Everyday Life...

 Award winning Journalist, Poet, Author and Producer Judith Valente offers intervals of silence, contemplation and contemporary spirituality to busy professionals all over the world.

 Between regular contributions to PBS, NPR and Chicago Public Radio, she has published two widely acclaimed poetry collections, edited an anthology of poems and has recently completed a nonfiction book on monastic life and it's application for people in the work world.
 Read her biography here.
-Judith's new book, Atchison Blue: A Search for Silence, a Spiritual Home and a Living Faith, is available for sale as of August 26th, 2013, on Amazon.com, Barnes & Noble and the Sorin Books website.
+Atchison Blue: A Search for Silence, a Spiritual Home and a Living Faith, Catholic Press Association's "Best Spirituality Book in Paperback, and among Religion Newswriters Association's "Three Best Spirituality Books of the Year", is available on Amazon.com, Barnes & Noble and the Sorin Books website.

 Her other new book, co-written with Brother Paul Quenon OCSO, and Michael Bever, titled "The Art of Pausing: Meditations for the Overworked and Overwhelmed," was released July, 20, 2013.